 What WWE plans to do with the names is unknown.
 Uncensored and Superbrawl events are available on the WWE Network and Peacock, so it may be just for routine legal protection.
 The company also frequently files for these protections to prevent other organizations from using the names.
 It could also be that WWE is thinking of reviving the events, which has happened in the past.

 Halloween Havoc is now an annual NXT event.
 WWE also used the WCW-owned WarGames name for the developmental brand.
-In 2019, WWE branded house show as Starrcade.
+In 2019, WWE branded a house show as Starrcade.
 Time will tell if we’ll get to see a revival of Superbrawl and Uncensored or if this was just routine paperwork.

 What do you think of this story?
 Let us know in the comments!